idarose/FYS3150/project_5/README.md

  - ./p5

 The visualization tool used is based of the program "animate.py" it is run by in-built terminal in VSCode.
 It is necessary to have all files  produced by the main program iot. produce sufficient data for the plotting.
+The animation function is not made to create all plots, so it will need editing to get desired plots/animations.

 The .gifs are the motion of the wavepacket given the different conditons on the system.